tasneem067/RemoteResource/README.md

 `.metadata.labels[kapitan.razee.io/Reconcile]`

+- DEFAULT: `true`
-A kapitan resource (parent) will clean up a resources it applies (child) when either the child is no longer in the parent resource definition or the parent is deleted.
-This behavior can be overridden when a child's resource definition has the label `kapitan.razee.io/Reconcile=false`.
+  - A kapitan resource (parent) will clean up a resources it applies (child) when either the child is no longer in the parent resource definition or the parent is deleted.
+- `false`
+  - This behavior can be overridden when a child's resource definition has the label `kapitan.razee.io/Reconcile=false`.

 ### Resource Update Mode